Alaska Airlines grounds all Boeing 737-9 Max planes after window appears to blow off in flight, forcing emergency landing - KESQ

 According to FlightAware, the flight was airborne for about 20 minutes.
 The plane departed from Portland International Airport around 5:07 p.m. local time and landed at 5:27 p.m.

-Emma Vu, another passenger, was asleep in her seat and woke up to a sensation of falling and seeing emergency masks drop down, she told CNN in a phone call on Friday.
+Emma Vu, another passenger, was asleep and woke up to a sensation of falling and seeing emergency masks drop down, she told CNN in a phone call.
 She apparently woke up after the panel section popped off; it wasn’t clear how close to the missing panel she was.

 Vu said she texted her parents their code word for emergencies to let them know about the incident.
 “I’ve never had to use it before, but I knew that this was that moment,” Vu said.